 - Proficiency in English (minimum 79 iBT TOEFL score or 6.0 IELTS score)

 - F-1 or J-1 visa holder

-- Must be nominated by community college official (international student advisor, faculty member or chief student affairs officer)
+- Must be nominated by community college official (international student advisor, faculty member or student affairs officer)

 Nomination letters should be sent via email to Tamara Byland.
 All materials need to be submitted by July 1 to be considered for the Fall award and by December 1 to be considered for the Spring award.